-Aim to do strength-training exercises three to four days per week, on nonconsecutive days.
-(Your cardio workouts are great for those alternate days.)
+Aim to do strength training three to four days per week on nonconsecutive days.
+Your cardio workouts are great for those alternate days.

 Keep in mind that this might take some easing into.
-“If you’ve never done resistance training before, keep day one short and sweet,” Chang says.
+“If you’ve never done resistance training before, keep day one short and sweet,” Chag says.
 “Aim for 10 to 15 minutes.
 Then see how you feel.
 If you’re sore afterward, wait until the soreness is gone before your next session.”

 The Best Strength Exercises for Older Adults

 By strengthening the body’s largest muscle groups through functional movements, these exercises will translate to improved performance at everyday tasks such as climbing stairs, carrying groceries, and playing with your grandkids.
-As you become stronger, you’ll be able to increase their difficulty.
+As you become stronger, you’ll be able to increase the difficulty.